bluetoother/ble-shepherd/README.md

     | name      | String | optional  | service name                                         |
     | charsInfo | Array  | required  | including lots of characteristic information objects |

-* Each entry in `charsInfo` array should be an object having the following properties:
+* Each entry in `charsInfo` array should be an object with the following properties:

     | Property | Type             | Mandatory | Description                |
     |----------|------------------|-----------|----------------------------|